buddhaman/tim_engine/readme.txt

 TODO BEFORE DEMO LAUNCH:

-- Draw on single bodypart :
-    - Implement right click.
-    - Radial menu ?
-Yes V
-    - Select draw on bodypart.
-Show outline of texture reach.
-V
-    - Use masking.
-V

-- Add tutorial.
-- Set training target and add multiple.
 - Make at least one devlog.
 - Setup website, newsletter or written devlog.

-- Drag camera in fakeworld.
-- Drag camera when drawing if outside drawable area.
-- Add ingame tutorial.
 - Try to compile to windows and send some versions to people to test.

-- Figure out way to create graphs.
-Probably create own graphing.
-Base on own ui library.
-- Combobox for training method and setup training method.
-- Edit video.
-Publish to youtube.
-- Figure out one more way to promote game.

------- Evolution Sim -------

-- Radial menu on right click to draw on single bodypart, delete, or other features.
-(Idea).
-- Show drawable surface by drawing dashed lines.

---- NOW ---
-- Serialization!

-- Add tutorial.
-- Draw on single bodypart.

-- Give very clear feedback for current tool.
-- When selecting bodypart switch to selection.
-No need to cancel inbetween.
-- Ui needs to be waayyyy better.
-- Clear texture on bodypart option in radial menu.

-- Add multiple views.
-See edges, see actual result, same in fakeworld.
-- Generate random texture.
-- Make videos: Create joker.
-- Give clear feedback about the current tool
-- Choose base color for every part.
+LATER:

+- Contact saplings developer.
+Wessel.
-- Add googly eyes.
+- Make googly eyes, or other decorations.

-- Gray out buttons when action is not available.

-- Visualize fitness in world for first creature.
 - Calculate fitness per second.
 - Set fitness function before starting the simulation.
-- Make nuklear graph.

-- Anti aliasing.
-- Idea: Make texture pill shaped ?

-- Serialization: load the creature defs and play.
 - Save entire trained brains.
-- Make googly eyes, or other decorations.
-- Generate textures with noise.
-- Add googly eyes.
-- Serialization: Pull in json? library and save the creature defs.
-- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa (when in brain vis mode).
+- Show all inputs clearly and highlight in the world when you hover over it in the brain and vice versa

-- Make mouse tooltip.
-- Show matrix name on hover in mouse tooltip.
-- Graph in nuklear gui? or in own gui
-- Make function for visualizing constraint without gui to reuse.
+  (when in brain vis mode).
 - 2D lighting.
 - Training mode: Get body close to ball.
 Implement with tournaments just like football simulation.
 - Training mode: Walk with gravity.

-- Add icons for all edit buttons.

 - Write memory manager and give block to physics engine.
 Makes it easier to just throw away.
-- Write single make file with options for compiling external, internal, windows, linux.

-- Make website that explains everything and has a devlog.

 DONE:

+- Drag camera in fakeworld.
+- Drag camera when drawing if outside drawable area.
 - Serialization.
 - Implement right click.
 - Timer in gui to animate radial menu.